 What her majesty is saying most eloquently, is that their advancement MUST and CAN ONLY be achieved as employees.
 It MUST NOT be sort through self-reliance, or by being employers.
 Every effort has and is made, to ensure that Africans are not part of the land owner class.
 They must forever live a life of servitude.
 They must depend on their white overlords for sustenance.
 Blacks MUST depend on the wages they earn as employees to improve their living conditions.

-A Classic Example Of Black Economic Empowerment
+A Classic Example Of Black Economic Oppression

 In Tulsa, Oklahoma on June 1st 1921, what is known as the ‘Tulsa Race Riots’ took place.
-In what was a perfect example of black economic empowerment, one that put paid to the oft told lie that, ‘blacks are unable to run business’.
+In what was a perfect example of black economic advancement, one that put paid to the oft told lie that, ‘blacks are unable to run business’.
 The community known as the Black Wall Street, was totally wrecked by whites in one night.
 Twelve hours is what it took to utterly destroy all that was built – everything burnt flat to the ground.
 It was the result of total savagery, inspired by jealousy.

 The insane, feeding frenzy resulted in “…some 3,000 African-Americans dead, 1500 homes destroyed and over 600 successful businesses lost.
 Among these were 21 churches, 21 restaurants, 30 grocery stores and two movie theaters, plus a hospital, a bank, a post office, libraries, schools, law offices, a half-dozen private airplanes and even a bus system.” – San Francisco Bay View